jonesbrett/Python-3-Cheatsheet/pages/functions.md

 New Suprise!
 Surprise!

-# Note, you can over write the global variable from with in the function using the 'global' command:
+# Note, you can over write the global variable from within the function using the 'global' command:

 def show_truth():
     global mysterious_var